Eye on the Storm – Hurricane season by the experts

 We take you through hurricane season, beginning June 12 through October.

-On June 26’s show, CBS 17 Chief Meteorologist Wes Hohenstein will be joined by meteorologists from Nexstar stations WRIC in Richmond, Virginia, and WSAV in Savannah, Georgia.
+CBS 17 Chief Meteorologist Wes Hohenstein will be joined by Frank Johnson with WBTW in Myrtle Beach, Rob Fowler with WCBD in Charleston, South Carolina and Jerry Jackson with WNCT in Greenville, North Carolina.